Table of contents

 How to take a Y chromosome test

 The process to take this test is pretty simple.
 You just request your DNA kit and follow the instructions included once you get it and mail them back.

 The sequencing process at Nebula Genomics decodes the entirety of your genome.
-This raw DNA is sent to our partner, FTDNA, and compared to their extensive database.
+This raw DNA is sent to our partners and compared to their extensive database.

 What to expect from the Y chromosome test results